Dogs of the Dow: Meaning, How It Works & Examples

 Does Dogs of the Dow Still Work?

 The Dogs of the Dow struggled during the market upheaval of 2020.
 As a group of 10, the Dogs lost 13% over the course of the year, well below the 7% increase posted by the DJIA.
-And 2020 was the second straight year the Dogs didn’t do as well as the broader Dow.
+In 2021, the Dogs were also below the DJIA and the S&P 500.
+And 2021 was the third straight year the Dogs didn’t do as well as the broader Dow.

-Dogs of the Dow has occasionally done worse than the broader DJIA, notably in the financial crisis of 2008, when it suffered larger losses than the index.
-But through the ten years that followed, it outperformed the Dow, though not profoundly
+Historically, Dogs of the Dow has occasionally done worse than the broader DJIA, notably in the financial crisis of 2008, when it suffered larger losses than the index.
+But through the 10 years that followed, it outperformed the Dow, though not profoundly.

 But even small amounts of outperformance add up over time.
 A $10,000 investment in the DJIA made at the outset of 2008 would have grown to approximately $17,350 by the end of 2018.
 The same amount invested in the Dogs of the Dow strategy would have reached $21,420 by the end of 2018, assuming that the investor rebalanced their holdings once per year.